-Ultra high-efficiency toilets can help you save up to 18,000 gallons of water a year
+Ultra high-efficiency toilets can help you conserve water in the bathroom by saving up to 13,000 gallons of water a year.

 While many New Year’s resolutions include revitalizing gym memberships or clearing out overflowing email inboxes, a great way to start the year off right is to focus on helping the environment and creating an eco-friendly household.
 Going green can make your home feel refreshed and new again, and the lower utility bills that come with being environmentally friendly are simply icing on the cake.